oracle/node-oracledb/doc/api.md

 with [`connection.close()`](#connectionclose).
 If `poolMax` has not been reached, then connections can be satisfied and are not queued.

-The pool queue can be disabled by setting the pool property [`queueRequests`](#propdbqueuerequests) to *false*.
-When the queue is disabled, `getConnection()` requests to a pool that cannot immediately be satisfied will return an error.

 The amount of time that a queued request will wait for a free connection can be configured with [queueTimeout](#propdbqueuetimeout).
 When connections are timed out of the queue, they will return the